iq8al/iq8al.github.io/content/Letters To The Paper/malaysia-brain-drain-dilemma-en.md

 people, regardless of nationality, colour and creed.
 This is what makes a country great: People believing in it and wanting to participate in it's growth process.
 All these believers will come, and call Malaysia their home.

+And when we reach this stage, we will be in a totally different playing field altogether.
+It will no longer be what race we are, or who are sons of soil, or where we are from but we will be in the race to be the best in the world.

 I believe in this vision of our country, where everyone wants to make it their home, and believe in its potential and future.
 In the end, this is what we